 - Commitment.
 “This is a really big one,” Ross said.
 “The commitment to recruiting and retention is often overlooked by many marketers.”
-If a firm wants to bolster their data and analytics capabilities and hires a rockstar data scientist without committing to the larger hiring, training and development effort needed to support that role then the results will be sub-optimal.
-The employee may even leave for an employer who is committed to their development.
+If a firm wants to bolster its data and analytics capabilities and hires a rock star data scientist without committing to the larger hiring, training and development effort needed to support that role, then the results will be suboptimal.
+The employee may even leave for an employer that is committed to their development.

 - Duration.
 If the task, project or need is short-term, it might be better to use an external agency.
 Ross shared that the most valuable engagement model reported by Gartner clients was the 3- to 12-month “workhorse” engagement that includes clearly defined deliverables and time guardrails.